-- The Annual Report Workgroup held 12 public meetings in FY24 to develop its recommendations. - The HITAC approved the HITAC Annual Report for FY23 for submission to the Assistant Secretary for Technology Policy/National Coordinator for Health Information Technology in February 2024 and subsequent transmittal to the Secretary of HHS and to Congress. - The HITAC Annual Report for FY23 reviewed HITAC activities in FY23, described the landscape of health IT infrastructure, identified gaps and opportunities, and offered 31 recommendations for future HITAC activities.
+- The Annual Report Workgroup held 12 public meetings in FY24 to develop its recommendations. - The HITAC approved the HITAC Annual Report for FY23 for submission to the National Coordinator in February 2024 and subsequent transmittal to the Secretary of HHS and to Congress. - The HITAC Annual Report for FY23 reviewed HITAC activities in FY23, described the landscape of health IT infrastructure, identified gaps and opportunities, and offered 31 recommendations for future HITAC activities.